debraysimon/thingpark-global-sim/docs/orphans/dmug-add-direct-ip-mode-destination.md

 3. Click **Save**.

-    -\>The Status frame is updated with your last modifications.
+    -\&gt;The Status frame is updated with your last modifications.

-    -\>The cellular AS routing profile in direct IP mode is ready to be allocated to a cellular device:
+    -\&gt;The cellular AS routing profile in direct IP mode is ready to be allocated to a cellular device:

     - Either when creating the device.